You can make your guitar solos much more expressive, by transcribing... vocal parts.

 Here are 3 more:

-1. Use Layered Harmonies In Your Guitar Licks And Solos
+1. Use Layered Harmonies In Your Lead Guitar Solos And Licks

 A harmony means: 2 or more melodies playing at the same time.

-It is a simple way to spice up your guitar solos.
+It is a simple way to spice up your lead guitar solos.

 Layered harmonies make traditional harmonies a lot more creative (and they are simple to play).